 NACF was founded in 2007 following a comprehensive feasibility and planning process, initially led by the Ford Foundation, to study the creation of a philanthropic resource to support the diverse arts and cultures of American Indian, Alaska Native, and Native Hawaiian communities.
 This study supported the development of a Native-led, Native-partnering organization that would center its efforts on building partnerships with and providing direct support to Native American artists and communities.
 NACF was officially incorporated in 2009 and began its public programming in 2010.

 NACF’s programming is focused on amplifying the voices of Native artists and culture bearers and investing in the creative efforts of Native communities.
 Through its core program areas, NACF encourages artistic heritage and experimental and contemporary voices.
 Launched in 2020, SHIFT – Transformative Change and Indigenous Arts provides funding to artist and community-driven projects that respond to social, environmental, or economic justice issues through a Native lens.
-LIFT – Early Career Support for Native Artists provides a comprehensive suite of resources for early career artists, including financial underwriting and professional development, in support of emerging voices and their vision for the future of their respective Native practices.
-Other current programs include the Native Nation Partnerships, which funds socially engaged projects by Native arts organizations on tribal and Native lands, and the Mentor Artists Fellowship, which provides a structured opportunity where Native elder artists and culture bearers can mentor emerging artists and transfer the technical skills, arts practice, and cultural knowledge to ensure cultural perpetuation and creative development.
+LIFT – Early Career Support for Native Artistsprovides a comprehensive suite of resources for early career artists, including financial underwriting and professional development, in support of emerging voices and their vision for the future of their respective Native practices.

 NACF is governed by a 12-member board of directors, led by Chair Joy Harjo, United States Poet Laureate (Mvskoke).
 Since the organization’s inception, T. Lulani Arquette (Native Hawaiian) has served as President/CEO.
-For the fiscal year ending December 31, 2020, NACF reported total revenue of $2.3 million, with $1.3 million in contributions and grants and $1.0 million in investment and other income.
-Total expenses were $2 million.
+The organization continues to grow and in 2021 NACF achieved an organizational record of almost $10 million in fundraising, including a $5 million gift from a major donor.